gkjohnson/coordinate-frame-converter/README.md

 Whether positive rotation is clockwise or counterclockwise about the "right hand rule".
 Counterclockwise rotations are considered to be negative.

+_Note that positive rotation direction should be determined by the handed-ness of the coordinate system.
+Right handed systems use clockwise rotations, left handed use the opposite._

 ### Extrinsic and Intrinsic Rotations

 Angles are applied using _extrinsic_ or _fixed axis_ rotations by default.
 To use _intrinsic_ or _moving axis_ rotations, simply invert the order in which rotations are applied.